-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Vehicle Minor to Noise Moderate Minor to Deliveries of fuel and materials and removals of waste are to be undertaken during daylight hours.
-O&M As soon as the operation start and throughout Negligible Moderate All vehicles will be adequately maintained in order to minimise sound emissions period.
-Operational Noise Minor All machinery will be adequately maintained in order to minimise sound emissions All equipment specifications, will limit near field noise to 85 dB(A) at 1m.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Vehicle Noise Minor to Deliveries of fuel and materials and removals of waste are to be undertaken during day time.
+O&M As soon as the operation start and throughout operation period.
+Negligible moderate All vehicles will be adequately maintained in order to minimise sound emissions O&M As soon as the operation start and throughout operation period.
+Negligible Operational Noise Minor All machinery will be adequately maintained in order to minimise sound emissions O&M As soon as the operation start and throughout operation period.
+Negligible

+All equipment specifications, will limit near field noise to 85 dB(A) at 1m.
 Where equipment and plant exceed 85 dB(A) at 1m under typical operating conditions, noise suppression techniques will be developed, these may include: silencers, noise insulation, noise attenuation barriers and housing for equipment.
-This will be determined and validated during performance testing 0&M As soon as the operation start and throughout operation period.
-Negligible
+This will be determined and validated during performance testing O&M As soon as the operation start and throughout operation period.
+Cost should be integrated into the design operational budget -- --- ----- --